 Queues

-This system on the other hand assumes that you won't have millions of messages per second and that you are interested in looking at individual messages.
+Nexus on the other hand assumes that you won't have millions of messages per second and that you are interested in looking at individual messages.
 And for that an SQL database is a perfect fit.
 At the time of writing we support Postgres, SQL Server and SQLite.
 Feel free to reach out to us if you need support for another database engine like MySQL or MariaDB.

-Each registered queue is its own database table which is automatically created by then system when you've registered your queue.
+Each registered queue is its own database table which is automatically created by the system when you've registered your queue.
 And a message is a row in that database table which contains the message in JSON format together with meta data such as the status and when it was created.

 Defining and registering a queue